sicophrenic/programthis/README.md

 ## SOLUTIONS

 Solutions are located at nested folders under challenge names.
 For example, solutions available to a challenge would be available at: "[ChallengeName]/sic/".
-Solutions are generally available in three languages: Python, Java, and C.
+Solutions are generally available in three languages: Python, Java, and C. Completed solutions: { hail-caesar, polynomial, vigenere }

 ## Project Details